Jeff Weltman: Orlando Magic

 On April 13, 2017, the Magic fired GM Rob Hennigan and assistant GM Scott Perry following a five-year run of not making the playoffs.
 In the seasons leading up to these events, the organization did not have luck in the NBA draft lottery and decided to make more short-sighted trades with the hope to overcome their postseason losing streak.

 On May 22, 2017, the Orlando Magic hired Weltman as their new president of basketball operations, and they announced they would give up their less desirable 2018 second-round NBA draft pick to the Raptors as compensation.
 Around this time, the Orlando Magic had promising young talent with Aaron Gordon, Elfrid Payton and Nikola Vucevic.
 In the 2017 NBA draft, the Magic selected Jonathan Isaac with the 6th pick.

 In May 2018, Orlando added new coach Steve Clifford on a four-year deal.
 Weltman said "Steve is widely regarded throughout the NBA community as an elite coach and developer of players at all stages.
 His teams have always been disciplined and prepared and have embraced the concept of playing for each other.”
 In the 2018 NBA draft, the Magic selected Mohamed Bamba with the 6th pick, and Melvin Frazier with the 35th pick.

 Following the 2018–19 Orlando Magic season, Weltman re-signed Nikola Vucevic, Terrence Ross and Michael Carter-Williams and acquired Al-Farouq Aminu.
 In the 2019 NBA draft, the Magic selected Chuma Okeke with the 16th pick.
 In the 2020 NBA draft, the Magic selected Cole Anthony with the 15th pick.

 In 2021, Weltman said the group was confident that Markelle Fultz and Jonathan Isaac would fully recover from their injuries but that the current situation was a "toxic brew".
 Under Weltman's leadership, the Magic moved Nikola Vucevic, Evan Fournier, and Aaron Gordon (who requested a trade) in three separate deals at the 2021 trade deadline, acquiring three future first-round picks, Gary Harris, an expiring contract in Otto Porter, as well as Wendell Carter and R. J. Hampton.
 With the absence of those veteran players, young talent such as Mohamed Bamba, Chuma Okeke and Dwayne Bacon would be given more minutes to showcase their skills.

 Weltman said "Anytime you trade a player like Nikola Vucevic, it is a tough decision to make...Vooch' will go down as one of the best players to ever wear a Magic uniform".

-On April 8, 2021, Weltman announced the Magic waived Khem Birch who is an unrestricted free agent following the 2020-21 season.
-On April 12, 2021, Weltman announced the Magic signed free agent Robert Franks to a 10-day contract.
-On April 13, 2021, Weltman announced the Magic waived Karim Mané after signing a two-way contract on November 27, 2020.
-On April 16, 2021, Weltman announced the Magic have signed guard Devin Cannady to a two-way contract.